Mac Hollowell: Professional

-On March 7, 2019, the Maple Leafs signed Hollowell to an entry level contract.
+On March 7, 2019, the Maple Leafs signed Hollowell to an entry-level contract.
 At the conclusion of his OHL career, Hollowell joined the Toronto Marlies of the American Hockey League (AHL) during their Calder Cup run.
 Upon making the jump to professional hockey, Hollowell remarked "The guys are bigger and older and positionally smarter, so I'm just trying to find ways to play my game.
 It's definitely been a big adjustment, but I like it."
 After attending the Toronto Maple Leafs training camp, Hollowell was reassigned to the Marlies for the 2019–20 season.
-However, he began the season with the Leafs East Coast Hockey League (ECHL) affiliate, the Newfoundland Growlers.
+However, he began the season with the Leafs ECHL affiliate, the Newfoundland Growlers.

 On October 6, 2019, Hollowell recorded his first career ECHL goal in an overtime win against the Reading Royals.
 He made his AHL regular season debut in an 8–5 win over the Texas Stars on November 16, 2019.
 However, on November 24 he was reassigned to the ECHL.

 On October 28, 2020, with the upcoming 2020–21 season delayed by the ongoing pandemic, Hollowell was loaned to Finnish second division club, TUTO Hockey of the Mestis.
 He registered 6 points through 6 games before returning to North America for the Maple Leafs training camp.
 On November 23, 2022, Hollowell made his NHL debut against the New Jersey Devils.